Menger's Paths with Minimum Mergings: Motivations

 Although their idea seems to be difficult to generalize to other parameters, it does allow us to gain deeper understanding about the topological structure of minimum mergings achieving graph for this special case.
 It was first shown in~\cite{la06} that $\mathcal{M}^*(c_1, c_2)$ is finite for all $c_1, c_2$ (see Theorem $22$ of~\cite{la06}), and subsequently $\mathcal{M}^*(c_1, c_2, \cdots, c_n)$ is finite all $c_1, c_2, \cdots, c_n$.
 The proof of Lemma~\ref{twotwo} is inspired by and follows closely the spirit of the proof of Theorem $22$ of~\cite{la06}.
 One of the differences between the approach in~\cite{la06} and ours is that we start with arbitrarily chosen Menger's paths, and focus on transformations (more specifically, merging number reducing reroutings) of these paths, which allow us to see how $\mathcal{M}, \mathcal{M}^*$ depend on the min-cuts.

-\textbf{Acknowledgements:} We are very grateful to Professor Raymond Yeung and Professor Sidharth Jaggi, who have pointed out the related work~\cite{Fr2006, la06, Ta2003} in network coding theory.
-We also thanks Professor Wenan Zang for pointing out a mistake in an earlier version of this manuscript.
+\textbf{Acknowledgements:} We are very grateful to Raymond Yeung and Sidharth Jaggi, who have pointed out the related work~\cite{Fr2006, la06, Ta2003} in network coding theory.
+We also thank Wenan Zang and Sheng Huang for pointing out some mistakes in an earlier version of this manuscript.